Magic Direction & Design for Theatre

 Want to make your most ambitious theatrical pipe dreams come to life?
 I can help.

-In 2024, I’ve returned to the Cursed Child team as the Magic & Illusion Lead for the production’s first North American Tour, helping to direct and refine the magic effects in collaboration with the company and original creative team members John Tiffany, Steven Hoggett, Jamie Harrison, and Chris Fisher.
-The newly revised production kicks off in Chicago before moving to Los Angeles, Washington, and beyond.
+I served as the Toronto Illusions & Magic Associate for the Canadian premiere of Harry Potter and the Cursed Child (Mirvish Productions, dir.
+John Tiffany) at the CAA Ed Mirvish Theatre.
+In 2024, I returned to the Cursed Child team as the Magic & Illusion Lead for the production’s first North American Tour, helping to direct and refine the magic effects in collaboration with the company and original creative team members John Tiffany, Steven Hoggett, Jamie Harrison, and Chris Fisher.

 If you’re a theatre artist who wants to (literally) make magic in your next show or find a way to make the impossible possible, let’s chat!
 Nothing is impossible, no matter your level of resource or budget.